h2oai/nitro/README.md

 The option's `value` must be a valid color in one of the formats described in the previous example.

-The Color Palette differs from the Color Picker in that the Color Palette returns the `value` of the chosen option, and not a `(r, g, b, a)` tuple.
+Unlike the Color Picker, the Color Palette returns the `value` of the chosen option, and not a `(r,g,b,a)` tuple.

 ```py